DianaBaetscher-NOAA/marker-portfolio/README.md

 ## Analyses

 Analyses are, for the most part, sequential, and numbered in the appropriate order to generate the dependencies for the next set of analyses.
+Analyses are in the `/downsampled_loci/` directory.

 Once the ASV tables have been decontaminated, the taxonomic hits from BLAST must be filtered before the data can be combined and concordance with reference pools assessed.

+00-data-import

 01-taxonomy-filter-BLAST-hits